skambuilds/PySpark-EMR-FraudDetection/README.md

 #### Cross Validation

 We decided also to perform a cross validation phase implementing two different conditions.
-The first one will maintain the original dataset order while the second one will perform a random shuffling of the dataset.
+In particular, before executing the cross validation process, if `enableShuffling` is True we execute a random shuffling of the dataset, otherwise we will maintain the original dataset order established by the `TransactionID` column.

     print("Starting Cross Validation ", datetime.now(timezone.utc))
     print("K value: ", k)